 - Drop shadow: Give a 3D effect to an otherwise flat image with a simple drop shadow.

 And this is just the tip of the iceberg.
 There are so many more tricks available it’s hard to remember a time when we couldn’t do these things.
 When it comes to editing your photos, the scope is as varied as the human imagination.

 Just remember, your photo editing shouldn’t be deceptive at any point.
 Good visuals attract compliments.
 Fake pictures only earn bad press.

 With all this digital wizardry, you may be wondering if the darkroom has gone the way of the dodo.

 In some circles, darkroom manipulation is still in practice!
 Though they are few in number, some artists still believe that the darkroom is indeed a chamber of secrets.
 These photographers and photo editors take the old methods and create magic out of them.
 In fact, most modern digital techniques have been picked up from darkroom techniques.
 The only difference is that digital photo editing is easier than darkroom techniques — no special expertise needed.

 As we move further and further into the digital age, it seems like darkroom techniques will soon be nothing but a distant memory.
 Serious photographers should always appreciate their history, but digital techniques are the way of the future.

 If you’re a photographer in need of photo-editing services, but you simply don’t have the time to DIY in the darkroom or in front of your monitor, consider making your life easier by outsourcing your editing.
-Clipping Path India has services to fit all your photograph editing needs — simple or complex, we can do it all.
+Path has services to fit all your photograph editing needs — simple or complex, we can do it all.